dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 _Right-click on your project name in the heirarchy and select_ **Publish.**
 <br />

-Now that you are done you can wirte an SQL Query to your table.<br /> On the top of the screen next to Workspace click on **other/Database Perspective**.<br /> In the **SQL Console** you can write an SQL Query to your table
+Now that you are done you can wirte an SQL Query to your table.<br /> On the top of the screen next to Workspace click on **other/Database Perspective**.<br /> In the **SQL Console** you can write an SQL Query to your table.